FoodReady » Blog » Guidance on Food Allergen Management for Food Manufacturers

 Food allergens can be a serious health hazard for those with sensitivities, and food manufacturers need to take the necessary steps to ensure that their products are safe for all consumers.
 One of the most important steps in food allergen management is identifying which ingredients used in the manufacturing process contain potential allergens.
 This is a crucial part of ensuring those with food allergies are not exposed to potentially harmful ingredients.

-2. Understanding Food Allergens:
+Understanding Food Allergens

 Food allergens are specific proteins present in foods that can elicit an immune response in susceptible individuals.
 When individuals with food allergies consume even trace amounts of these allergenic proteins, their immune system reacts, leading to various allergic symptoms.
 Allergic reactions can range from mild symptoms such as hives or itching to severe anaphylaxis, a potentially life-threatening reaction that requires immediate medical attention.

-3. Common Allergenic Foods:
+Common Allergenic Foods

-The eight major food allergens are:
+The nine major food allergens are:

 Milk: Cow’s milk and products derived from it, including cheese, yogurt, and butter.